BaseMax/WakatimeGraphQLTS/README.md

 - `checkAPIKeyValidity(apiKey: String!)` - Check the validity of an API key.
 - `getEditorData(editorID: ID!)` - Get data from a specific code editor.
 - `getEditorDataByDate(editorID: ID!, date: String!)` - Get data from a specific code editor for a particular date.
+- `getTeam(teamID: ID!)` -get data of the team.
+- `getTeams` -getting all the teams in system.
+- `getUserTeams` - getting all teams that user joind.
+- `getLeaderBoard` - getting information of leaderboard.
+- `getGoal(goalID: ID!)` - getting a goal information with id.
+-  `getGoals` -gettting goals of system.
 **Mutations:**

 - `signUp(username: String!, email: String!, password: String!)` - Register a new user.